 - Prepare cake according to package directions; allowing cake to cool for 10-15 minutes after removing from the oven.

 - Using the handle of a wooden spoon or wooden skewers, poke holes in the cake.

-- Combine sweetened condensed milk and bourbon (adjust the amount of bourbon to your tastes) and slowly drizzle mixture over the top of the cake.
+- Combine sweetened condensed milk, mint extract and bourbon (adjust the amount of bourbon to your tastes) and slowly drizzle mixture over the top of the cake.
 Refrigerate cake for 20-30 minutes; or until the milk mixture has been absorbed.

 - Meanwhile, place heavy cream in a chilled mixing bowl.
 Using the whisk attachment, beat cream on high; reduce speed and add in powdered sugar one-quarter cup at a time.
 Increase speed and continue to whisk cream until it thickens.
 Whisk in mint extract.